Babatunde-Kazeem/data-analytics-journey/README.md

-# Data Analytics Project: Asking the Right Questions
+# Employee Engagement and Organizational Performance Analysis

-## Project Title
+## About Me
-Employee Engagement and Organizational Performance Analysis
+I am Babatunde Kazeem, a graduate of Business Administration with a growing interest in Data Analytics and Business Analysis.
+I am developing skills in Excel, SQL, and Power BI to analyze data and support business decision-making.

 ## Business Understanding
-The goal of this project is to understand how employee engagement affects organizational performance.
-This analysis helps organizations improve productivity, innovation, and employee satisfaction.
+The goal of this project is to analyze how employee engagement impacts organizational performance.
+Understanding this relationship can help organizations improve productivity, reduce employee turnover, and enhance innovation.

 ## Data Understanding
 The data required for this project includes: